jci-metasys/powershell-metasysrestclient/README.md

 PS > Connect-MetasysAccount -Version 3
 ```

-If you don't specify then `Connect-MetasysAccount` will look for the environment
+If you don't specify a version, then `Connect-MetasysAccount` will look for the
-variable `$env:METASYS_DEFAULT_API_VERSION`.
-If that variable is not set, it
+environment variable `$env:METASYS_DEFAULT_API_VERSION`.
+If that variable is not
-will default to a version.
-At time of writing that version is 5.
+set, it will default to a version.
+At the time of writing, that version is 5.

 Whatever version is used in the call to `Connect-MetasysAccount` will be used
 for all other calls in the current session (unless overridden with `-Version`
-switch of by specifying a full URL).
+switch or by specifying a full URL).

 #### Starting a Session without Prompts